oxuva/long-term-tracking-benchmark/README.md

 The ground-truth labels for the dev set can be found *in this repository* in [`dataset/annotations`](dataset/annotations).
 The tracker initialization for the dev *and* test sets can be found in [`dataset/tasks`](dataset/tasks).
+**Note:** Only the annotations for the *dev* set are public.
+These can be useful for diagnosing failures and hyperparameter search.
+For the *test* set, the annotations are secret and trackers can only be assessed via the evaluation server (explained later).

 To obtain the images, fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSepA_sLCMrqnZXBPnZFNmggf-MdEGa2Um-Q7pRGQt4SxvGNeg/viewform) and then download `images_dev.tar` and `images_test.tar`.
 Extract these archives in `dataset/`.